fbpx

 View of Govt. of India on the use of generic drugs

-Chemotherapy is one of the most common treatments of cancer.
+Chemotherapy is one of the most common treatments for cancer.
 The average cost of Chemotherapy through IV, in India, is around ~1,05,000 per session.
-However, with the use of generic drugs, the cost can be reduced up to 85% less, depending on the type of drug.
+However, with the use of generic drugs, the cost can be reduced by up to 85%, depending on the type of drug.
 By this calculation, e.g., a ~70,000 drug can be purchased at ~10,500 only.
-Inexpensive Chemotherapy drugs are one of the most critical factors for reducing treatment cost for a cancer patient.
+Inexpensive Chemotherapy drugs are one of the most critical factors for reducing treatment costs for a cancer patient.

-The integrative oncology services of ZenOnco.io involves the use of FDA approved generic drugs for Chemotherapy sessions, right at the comfort of your home.
+The integrative oncology services of ZenOnco.io involve the use of FDA-approved generic drugs for Chemotherapy sessions, right in the comfort of your home.

 • It reduces the expensive hospital charges